-Google “cash flow” and you’ll find that all the big financial firms from Intuit QuickBooks to American Express and Forbes will give you a list to help manage cash flow.
-Their lists include things like:
+Google “manage cash flow” and you’ll find that all the big software and media companies in the financial arena, Intuit QuickBooks, FreshBooks, American Express and Forbes will give you pointers for handling your cash flow.

-- ♦ Monitor your cash flow regularly
+- Monitor your cash flow regularly.

-- ♦ Cut costs
+- Cut costs.

-- ♦ Cash in on assets
+- Cash in on assets.

-- ♦ Get a line of credit before you need one
+- Get a line of credit before you need one.

-- Lease equipment instead of buying it
+- Lease equipment instead of buying it.

-- Use mobile payment solutions
+- Use mobile payment solutions.

-- ♦ Maintain a cash reserve
+- Maintain a cash reserve.

-- Offer discounts for early payments
+- Offer discounts for early payments.

-There are many more cash flow tips, and they will vary from firm to firm, but you will not find a list from any financial firm that does not include advice on this one:
+There are many more cash flow tips, and they will vary from firm to firm.
+But you will not find a list from any financial firm that does not include advice on this one:

 STAY ON TOP OF INVOICING

-I think there are two types of people in this world: those who see things happen and those who make things happen.
+I think there are two types of people in this world: Those who see things happen and those who make things happen.
 Do you agree?
 Read on and post a comment at the end of the article.
 Tell us which type you are.

 Sending invoices quickly is a critical component of managing cash flow and staying in business.
 You can be the very best at what you do, but you can’t keep your doors open if you don’t get paid.

 What’s Going On?

 As hard as it is to believe, there are far too many small business owners and even some big corporations that wait months before they send out invoices.
 According to SMB expert Rhonda Abrams, she has had to push contractors who have done wonderful work for her to send her their invoices.
 She even received one that was over a year late.

-- And this is the really big one: they don’t know DocuSend can do it for them in less than two minutes.
+They don’t know DocuSend can do it for them in less than two minutes.

-I have dedicated a good portion of my life to helping small businesses be successful, and sometimes I can’t keep myself from thinking: “These are people that had the temerity and intelligence to start a business.
+I have dedicated a good portion of my life to helping small businesses be successful, and sometimes I can’t keep myself from thinking: “These people had the temerity and intelligence to start a business.
 Do they actually want to fail?”
 Another thing I noticed is that our DocuSend SMB partners and users don’t have this problem.
 Far from it.
 But overwhelmingly, it appears our vendors do..

 My personal and professional policy is to hire small businesses and local firms whenever possible.
 I don’t care if they’re self-employed or have 50 employees.
 If they’re local, reasonable, and reputable, I choose them over the big corporations and franchises every time.
 I think if small businesses don’t support each other, why should anyone else?